majamitbhati/AstroShop/src/content/shops/atrium-facing-retail-shop-trehan-iris-broadway-noida-under-50-lakhs-sfs01.md

 ### Benefits of Investing in this Retail Shop:
 * Adding retail real estate to your portfolio helps diversify investment risk.
 * Proximity to residential and business hubs will improve footfall to this shop.
-* Lease escalation clause increases rent over time.
+* lease escalation clause increases rent over time.

 ### Benefits of Investing in Trehan IRIS Broadway Greno West:
 * **0.75 Acres Atrium** A large atrium as of 0.75 acres offers occupance for heavy crowd and visibility for all the shops in the mall.
 * **Modern and Aesthetic Design** A modern and aesthetic design attract crowd during weekends to hangout increasing footfall to every shop.
-* **10 Floored Omega Tower** Having a office space towen within the mall compound offers great footfall opportunity from the working professionals and entrepreneurs from the office itself.
+* **10 Floored Omega Tower** having a office space towen within the mall compound offers great footfall opportunity from the working professionals and entrepreneurs from the office itself.